furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 * Compiler and Runtime Optimizations

-  * Enhanced Global Compiler Optimization: Furiosa compiler's global optimization capabilities were enhanced to maximize SRAM reuse between transformer blocks.
-    This reduces memory access latency and boosts overall throughput.
+  * Enhanced the Furiosa compiler's global optimization capabilities to maximize SRAM reuse between transformer blocks, reducing memory access latency and boosting overall throughput.
-  * Runtime Optimization: Further optimized the runtime by reducing interference between the host and NPU, improving synchronization across devices, and minimizing overhead between consecutive decoding steps.
+  * Reducing interference between the host and the NPU to further optimize the runtime, improving synchronization across devices and minimizing overhead between consecutive decoding steps

 Performance Highlights
 ^^^^^^^^^^^^^^^^^^^^^^

-The optimizations in this release yield the following performance improvements compared to the previous release 2025.2:
+The optimizations in this release yield the following performance improvements compared to the previous 2025.2.0 release:

-* Llama 3.1 8B: Up to 4.5% average throughput improvement and up to a 55% average reduction in Time-to-First-Token (TTFT).
+* Llama 3.1 8B: Up to a 4.5% average throughput improvement and up to a 55% average reduction in Time-to-First-Token (TTFT)
-* Llama 3.1 70B: Up to 3x average throughput improvement and up to a 35% average reduction in Time-to-First-Token (TTFT).
+* Llama 3.1 70B: Up to 3x average throughput improvement and up to a 35% average reduction in Time-to-First-Token (TTFT)
 * The experiment configuration is as follows:

   * input lengths: 1k ~ 12k